Africa Tobacco Control Media Award

 The Award

 The ATCA Tobacco Control Media Award is a yearly initiative organized to motivate journalists to generate compelling tobacco control media productions.
-This award recognizes the best tobacco control media productions in the continent.
+It seeks to recognize the best tobacco control media productions in the continent.

 Production requirements